pneha2296/string-calculator/README.md

-Here's a `README.md` file for your project that outlines the steps to clone the repository, install dependencies, run the test cases, and test the function by creating an `index.ts` file.

----

 # String Calculator - TDD Kata

 This project is a simple implementation of the **String Calculator Kata** using **Test-Driven Development (TDD)** in **TypeScript**.
 The calculator can handle comma-separated numbers, newlines as delimiters, custom delimiters, and more, while ensuring the code is robust and well-tested.